GSA/digitalgov.gov/content/guides/public-policy/privacy-and-security.md

 date: 2024-06-14 09:00:00 -0500
 title: "Privacy and security"
 deck: ""
-summary: "Introduces government web and digital practitioners to public policy, which influence technology projects as a force both for and against change."
+summary: "Public policy influences technology projects as a force both for and against change."
 guide: public-policy
 primary_image: guide-public-policy